 5 Tips for Filing Your Taxes

 It’s officially tax season!
-Maybe you’re in your Chattanooga assisted living facility dreading your upcoming tax prep!
+Maybe you’re in your Chattanooga assisted living community dreading your upcoming tax prep!
 It’s no secret everyone likes to find ways to save money on their taxes or maximize the return received, and seniors are no exception.
 If you are age 50 or older, we have a some tips that could potentially help with tax breaks for seniors.
 We hope you’ll find the information useful.

 Tip 1) Higher Standard Deduction for Seniors